 To an aviator, it is essential that you know how high you are above the ground, especially when flying in mountainous terrain.
 For most pilots involved in the pursuit of aviation, this is done using the altimeter, which is an instrument that indicates the height of the aircraft above a set reference point.
-But altimeters don't measure height - instead, they measure pressure.
+But altimeters do not measure height - rather, they measure pressure.